arm-university/RPi-Pico-projects-for-schools/Markdown.md

 - Alter the code so that the screen turns blue at a given cold temperature and red at a hot temperature.
 What you choose as hot and cold will of course vary depending on what you are used to!
 - Capture a press of **Button A** and start keeping an average gas quality reading from that point until you press **Button B**.
 Record this along with your memory test results.
 - When the warning buzzer is sounding, allow **Button X** to silence it.
 Ensure it will not sound for the next three minutes, but will then start sounding again if the air quality is still low.
-- Explore other ways you could adjust air quality—where could you put your sensor that is likely to have better or lower air quality than where you are working?
+- Explore other ways you could adjust air quality.
+Where could you put your sensor that is likely to have better or lower air quality than where you are working?

 **Final thoughts**